National Parks in India

 The main flora that found in the national park are the mangroves shrubberies which is actually like a haven for the bird watcher and tourists.

 The advised time to visit the national park from April to November.

 Sanjay Dubri National Park

-The park comprises one of the well-known wildlife destinations and nature lover from other parts of the country love to visit the park.
+The park is spread in an area of 466.88 sq.km and it is one of the lesser known wildlife destinations.
 It is also known for its varied flora and fauna where most of them are endangered and rare species of it.

-Park is open the entire year for visitors, but months from November to June are considered as the best time to visit the national park.
+Park is open the entire year for visitors, but months from November to June are considered as the best time to visit Sanjay National Park.

 Sanjay Gandhi National Park

 Sanjay Gandhi National Park is also known as Borivali National Park.
-It is located in Mumbai and considered as one of the major national park existing in within a city limits.
+It is located in Mumbai and considered as one of the major national park existing in city limits.